jontesek/insurance-interview/task_2/README.md

 ## Usage

-Twoo scripts located in `car_scraper/cli` directory.
+Two scripts located in `car_scraper/cli` directory.
+You must be in `task_2` directory to run it using example commands.

 ### Check.py
 Uses `GreatExpectations` to perform some data checks.
 Unfortunately I didn't manage to integrate motors check into Expecation report.
 The library is quite confusing, it needs more research.